Fr. 136.00

 Part I: Framing Religious Experience in Theory and Indigenous Belief

-Chapter 1: Interpreting Kali: A History, and Western Perspectives
+Chapter 1: Interpreting Kali: A History and Western Perspectives

 Chapter 3: On Narrative: Autobiographical Recollection, Interpreting the Miraculous Experience

-Part II: Narratives of experience
+Part II: Narratives of Experience

-Chapter 6: Bani's Many Gurus: Her Spiritual Journey to Receiving Kali
+Chapter 6: Bani's Many Gurus: Her Spiritual Journey to "Receiving" Kali

-Chapter 7: Experiences Associated with Devotional Practices
+Chapter 7: Devotional Practices and Experiences

 About the author